Bachelor's Degree(s): Information Engineering, Jilin University, China

 Yejun Wu is an associate professor in the School of Library and Information Science at the Louisiana State University (LSU).
-His education background includes a Bachelor of Engineering degree from Jilin University (China), a Master of Science from the Institute of Scientific and Technical Information of China, and a Ph.D. in information studies from the University of Maryland, College Park (UMCP).
-While at UMCP, he did most of his research at the Laboratory for Computational Linguistics and Information Processing, Institute for Advanced Computer Studies.
-He is on the adjunct faculty of the Interdepartmental Program in Linguistics at LSU.
+His education background includes a Bachelor of Engineering degree from Jilin University (China), a Master of Science from the Institute of Scientific and Technical Information of China, and a PhD in information studies from the University of Maryland, College Park (UMCP).
+He is on the adjunct faculty of the Division of Computer Science and Engineering and the Interdepartmental Linguistics Program at LSU.

 LIS 7011 Information Seeking and Needs Analysis

 Dr. Wu’s research areas are primarily focused on (1) knowledge organization systems